 Tom Hill, President of the Limestone County Economic Development Authority, said Athens and Limestone County officials, working in conjunction with state agencies led by the Alabama Department of Commerce, have agreed to extend infrastructure, including rail, to the industrial site.

-, and this is a fine company,” Hill said.
+“Community leaders in Athens and Limestone are very job-focused, and this is a fine company,” Hill said.
 “We are very pleased that Asahi Kasei Plastics is coming to town to add these jobs.”

-at the industrial site, ADECA Director Jim Byard Jr. said.
+As part of the project, the Alabama Department of Economic and Community Affairs awarded a $250,000 grant for rail spur infrastructure at the industrial site, ADECA Director Jim Byard Jr. said.
 Athens and Limestone County will fund the remainder of the $1.1 million upgrade, which will benefit the region.
 In addition, the Alabama Department of Transportation gave a grant to lengthen an industrial road at the industrial site.
 AIDT, the state’s top-ranked job training agency, and TVA also lent assistance on the project.

-and Limestone County EDA on another successful new business location in Athens, Alabama,” said John Bradley, TVA’s senior Vice President of Economic Development.
+“TVA is pleased to partner with the Alabama Department of Commerce and Limestone County EDA on another successful new business location in Athens, Alabama,” said John Bradley, TVA’s senior Vice President of Economic Development.
 “TVA and Athens Utilities appreciate the opportunity to provide economic development resources that assist this new corporate location and also ensure quality companies like Asahi Kasei will continue to thrive in the community.”

 Leonardo Wins Contract to Resupply Navy Helicopters at Santa Rosa County, Florida Air Station